Odds’ 20 best songs, from wicked to freakin’ awesome

 Album review: Colin James, Rooftops and Satellites (2009)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, By Steve Newton Methinks Colin James has been listening to a little too much ZZ Top of late.
+ORIGINALLY PUBLISHED ON NOV.
+27, 2009 By Steve Newton Methinks Colin James has been listening to a little too much ZZ Top of late.
 Don’t get me wrong—I can play the Texas boogiemeisters’ first five albums all day long and still have a hankering for more Tres Hombres.
 But on “Man’s Gotta Be a Stone”, the … Continue reading Album review: Colin James, Rooftops and Satellites (2009)

 Newt’s Top 10 albums of 1996